Wednesday 25 March 2020

 ...This week on Keeping Up With The Coronavirus:

-Life as we know it has officially changed since the Australian federal government has upped the ante and enforced a nationwide ban on all non-essential gatherings to help flatten the curve of coronavirus.
+Life as we know it has officially changed since the Australian federal government has upped the ante and enforced a nationwide ban on all non-essential gatherings to help flatten the curve of COVID-19.

-So, if you’re currently taking a time-out from the norm and are social distancing at home amid this coronavirus whirlwind, then here are 5 free apps to help get you through self-isolation:
+So, if you’re currently taking a time-out from the norm and are social distancing at home amid this coronavirus whirlwind, then here are 7 apps to help get you through self-isolation:

 Have you ever stopped and wondered about the number of germs there are living on money?
 They don’t call it filthy for nothin’, folks!
-But seriously, the number one message that’s going around about how to prevent the coronavirus from spreading any further is avoiding this virus is hand hygiene.
+But seriously, the number one message that’s going around about how to prevent the coronavirus from spreading any further is hand hygiene.

 With all this extra time on your hands, now’s a great time to check in with your finances and consider whether you’re happy with your current bank.
 And just because you’ve been with the Commonwealth Bank since your Dollarmite days doesn’t necessarily mean that you should stay with them.